Oil down ahead of producer meeting; dollar slips

 | NEW YORK

-NEW YORK Crude oil prices fell on Friday ahead of a weekend meeting that could yield an output freeze by major producers, while the U.S. dollar and stocks across the globe edged lower but were set to post weekly gains.
+NEW YORK Crude oil prices fell on Friday ahead of a weekend meeting that could yield an output freeze by major producers, while the U.S. dollar and stocks across the globe edged lower but posted weekly gains.

-Indexes were slightly lower on Wall Street but the S&P 500 was set to close its seventh positive week in the last nine.
+On Wall Street, energy stocks led the market slightly lower as oil fell, and Apple (AAPL.O) shares also weighed after Nikkei business daily reported Apple will continue its reduced production of iPhones in light of sluggish sales.

-The U.S. dollar index fell as traders cashed in after three days of gains and was weighed further by data showing U.S. industrial production fell more than expected in March and consumer sentiment missed expectations.
+The S&P 500, however, posted its seventh positive week in the last nine.

 Japan's Nikkei .N225 closed 6.5 percent higher for the week.